danisivaldi/pdi/README.md

 ## 1. Introduction

 With this project we're trying to learn more about steganography and it's use with audios.
 We're going to hide a movie scene audio in it's poster image, merging the two and then extracting the audio later.

 Unlike encryption, that conceals the data by scrambling information, steganography hides the important data in another file, that doesn't appear to be anormal.

-As we like very much movie, we chose this theme for our project.
+As we like very much movies, we chose this theme for our project.

 ## 2. The Method